MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/README.md

 The goal is to build a model for predicting national weekly data for each SKU (Stock Keeping Unit), which the sum of weekly data will reach 97% accuracy compared to monthly data.

-This project describes the methodology and procedure for one SKU whose name has been blinded.
+This project describes the methodology and procedure for one SKU whose actual name has been blinded.

 ## Data